How do I adopt a wild horse or burro?

 What should I bring to the adoption?

-You should bring a double-stitched nylon webbed halter and a lead rope for each animal you adopt.
-Bureau employees will place the halter on your animal and load the animal into your trailer.
+It is recommended you bring a double-stitched nylon webbed halter and a lead rope for each animal you adopt or purchase.
+BLM employees will place the halter on your animal and load the animal into your trailer.
 The lead rope should be about 12-20 feet long, made of cotton or nylon and able to hold a 1,000-pound animal.

-You must provide transportation for your adopted animal from the adoption site to its new home.
+You must provide transportation for your animal from the adoption/sale site to its new home.
 While someone else may transport the animal, all trailers must meet these minimum standards:

 - covered top, sturdy walls/floors, and a smooth interior free from any sharp protrusions;